dragon-dune/dragon-dune/README.md

 balance the game.

 -   Orcish Plunder: The Orcs may steal artifacts.
-When they win a battle, they may take one of your opponents artifacts (randomly chosen), which they may then keep or discard for a reward of 1 gold.
+When they win a battle, they may take one of their opponents artifacts (randomly chosen), which they may then keep or discard for a reward of 1 gold.
 -   Dwarven Elite Warriors: The Dwarves are fierce warriors.
 Two of their ten units are special units, which act as normal units in every way